PCMDI/input4MIPs_CVs/docs/dataset-overviews/amip-sst-sea-ice-boundary-forcing.md

 **an issue has been identified in the PCMDI-AMIP-1-1-9 sea ice field for the dataset last month (2022-12).
-A resolution is currently being investigated, and a revised dataset `PCMDI-AMIP-1-1-10` will be made available in April with this issue resolved Not other data changes will be made, and the `mip_era` will be incremented to `CMIP7`.**
+A resolution is currently being investigated, and a revised dataset `PCMDI-AMIP-1-1-10` will be made available in April with this issue resolved.
+No other data changes are planned.
+The `mip_era` will be incremented to `CMIP7`.**

 <!--